Cvar1984/yapo/README.md

-this tools able to (de)compress your php shellcode string and inject common file signature like jpeg to fuck webserver uploader or malware string scanner like what i made before. no need to install whole shit, just download the single phar executable file and fuck them all. you can download it from [Here](bin/yapo)
+this tools able to (de)compress your php shellcode string and inject common file signature like jpeg to fuck webserver uploader or malware string scanner like what i made before. no need to install whole shit, just download the single phar executable file and fuck them all. you can download it from [Here](bin/yapo).

-> no need to download suck eval shellcodes, just use this tools to rule them all.
-> your shellcode won't works if the server disable fopen, fseek, fwrite, fclose, and include.
+and also your shellcode won't works if the server disable fopen, fseek, fwrite, fclose, and include.
 > DISCLAIMER use eval to obfuscate is gay
 ## pro tips
 Move it to `/usr/local/bin` or save it to `vendor/bin`